JelenaTrisovic/starter-hugo-academic/content/authors/admin/_index.md

 # Education to show in About widget
 education:
   courses:
-  - course: MSc in Electrical Engineering and Information Technology
+  - course: M.Sc. in Electrical Engineering and Information Technology
     institution: ETH Zürich
     year: January 2021
-  - course: BSc in Electrical Engineering and Computing
+  - course: B.Sc. in Electrical Engineering and Computing
     institution: University of Belgrade, School of Electrical Engineering
     year: July 2018